asasf21124awfa2r2134/flash-commands/README.md

 smooth.jsfl - smooths the current selection.
 This is great for smoothing strokes during cleanup.

+toggleguide.jsfl - toggles the selected layer(s) to guide or normal.

 zoom 1.jsfl
 zoom 2.jsfl - zooms slight in or out.